wilsonmar/mac-setup/README.md

 Apple stopped upgrading Bash due to licensing issues and switched to Zsh as the default macOS shell interpreter since macOS 12 Monterey.

-<a name="MacSetupFolders"></a>
+<a name="Copy2Home"></a>

-## mac-setup folders
+### Copy files to $HOME

+<a href="#mac-setup.sh">mac-setup.sh</a> is the main automation script that runs based on the specifications defined in the above files.

-After automation script <tt>mac-setup.sh</tt> is run, the user's $HOME folder shold contain the following folders:
+When the automation script <tt>mac-setup.sh</tt> is run, it moves these files to the user's $HOME folder:

    * <a href="#Bash">.bash_profile</a> contains what is executed before each Terminal session opens.

+   * .bashrc contains what is executed before each Terminal session opens.

    * <a href="#Dotfiles">mydotfile.sh</a> contains the commands to change Apple System Settings.

    * <a href="#Aliases">aliases.sh</a> contains the keyboard aliases created before each Terminal session.

-   * <a href="#mac-setup.sh">mac-setup.sh</a> is the main automation script that runs based on the specifications defined in the above files.

-   * <a href="#EditEnv">mac-setup.env</a> contains the environment variables used by the mac-setup.sh script.
+   * <a href="#EditEnv">mac-setup.env</a> holds the environment variables used by the mac-setup.sh script.
 The automation script can make a folder to hold the folder (GitHub repository) that can version control files, based on the folder name you specify in the mac-setup.env configuration file.
    The file is in the $HOME folder so that it is not eligible for upload to GitHub within a repository.
    Thus, provision is needed to back it up in case of loss of the machine.

 <a name="TextEditors"></a>